 Group I allergens are the major allergens of grass pollen and cause seasonal asthma and related immune responses in many people.
 We showed these group-I allergens to be structurally related to expansins.
 Extracts of maize pollen possess potent expansin-like activity, as measured in wall extension and wall stress relaxation assays.
 This activity is selective for grass cell walls and is, at least partly, due to the action of maize group I allergens.
 It is likely that group I allergens facilitate invasion of the pollen tube into the maternal tissues by loosening the cell walls of the grass stigma and style.
 Additionally, the presence of related mRNAs in vegetative tissues of rice, Arabidopsis, and soybean implies that allergen homologs may function to loosen walls in growing vegetative tissues as well.
 Future work will examine the development roles and biochemical functions of this subfamily of expansins.

-Structure and Assembly of Plant Cell Walls
+Structure, Assembly and Mechanics of Growing Plant Cell Walls